Information on laws and taxes for British nationals who want to buy property in Cyprus.

 It is common practice for developers to take out mortgages on land or property.
 If you sign a contract with a developer and there is already a mortgage, loan or claim on the property, then you are likely to become liable for that mortgage should the builder, developer or landowner declare bankruptcy.

-You should ask your lawyer to check for mortgages placed on the land.
+You should ask your lawyer to check for mortgages placed on the land through a Land Search Certificate which is obtained from the Land Registry.
+It should be noted that in order to obtain a Land Search Certificate one requires a relevant authorisation from the Property’s owner.
 If you are made aware of a mortgage before signing a contract it is unlikely that you will obtain the deeds in your name until the mortgage is paid off.

 Lawyers are not required to check for mortgages automatically, although good lawyers should do this as a matter of course.
 In 2011 the Republic of Cyprus Government introduced a Specific Performance Law to give a contract of sale precedence over any pre-existing mortgage however we still strongly recommend that you check no mortgages have been placed on the land prior to purchase to ensure you do not run into potential difficulties at a later date.